SichangHe/igem-2022-dku-backup/src/engineering.md

 ##### Design

-Initially, we planned to try three different nanobodies (20ipaD, JPS-G3, and JMK-H2) against the *Shigella* antigen ipaD from a research paper[^Barta,2017].
+Initially, we planned to try three different nanobodies (20ipaD, JPS-G3, and JMK-H2) against the *Shigella* antigen IpaD from a research paper[^Barta,2017].
 We also wanted to try two different surface display systems, beta domain of the *E.coli* outer membrane protein intimin[^Salema,2013] and the *E.coli* curli fiber protein, *csg*B[^Gelfat,2021].
 Our target probiotic is E. *coli* Nissle 1917[^Gelfat,2021].
 By inserting the target nanobody sequence behind intimin or *csg*B, reconstructing the plasmid pET30a and transforming the plasmid into *E.coli* Nissle 1917, we expect the protein to be displayed on the surface of *E.coli*, so that it can capture the pathogen via antigen-antibody binding.

 ##### Build & Test